SeasideSt/Grease/README.md

     load
 ```

-In case you need a specific feature for Pharo 3, it is still possible to create a new release by branching from v1.4.1.
+In case you need a specific feature for an older version, it is still possible to create a new release by branching starting from the tagged commit of the compatible version.